w3c/longtasks/loaf-explainer.md

             // when the function was invoked
             startTime,

+            // If this script was parsed/compiled, this would be the time after compilation.
+            // Otherwise it would be equal to startTime executionStartTime,

-            // when the subsequent microtask queue has finished processing duration,
+            // the duration between startTime and when the subsequent microtask queue has finished
+            // processing
+            duration,

+            // Total time spent in forced layout/style inside this function forcedStyleAndLayoutTime,

-            // The time when the callback was queued, e.g. the event timeStamp. queueTime,
+            // The time when the callback was queued, e.g. the event timeStamp or the time when
+            // the timeout was supposed to be invoked. queueTime,

             // In the case of promise resolver this would be the invoker's source location
-            sourceLocation: "funcName@URL:line:col",
+            sourceLocation: "functionName@URL:line:col",
         }
     ]
 }